integration-os/integrationos/integrationos-domain/README.md

-# IntegrationOS Domain
+# Pica Domain

 This documentation does not aim to be an in-depth explanation of the code, but rather a high-level overview of the project.
 For a more detailed explanation, please refer to the code itself.

 ## Overview

-IntegrationOS domain seeks to hold the common data structures used on the [integration-os](https://github.com/integration-os/integration-os) repository.
+Pica domain seeks to hold the common data structures used on the [pica](https://github.com/picahq/pica) repository.
 Along with these DS, it also has some utilities to create `id` and manipulate `json` as well as general purpose services.

 ### Environment Variables